FreeRTOS/FreeRTOS-Kernel/Test/VeriFast/tasks/vTaskSwitchContext/README.md

 │               Contains the Raspberry Pi Pico setup.
 │
 │
-└── verification
-    └── verifast
+└── Test/VeriFast/tasks/vTaskSwitchContext
+    │
+    ├── run-verifast.sh
+    │   Shell script to run check the proof with VeriFast.
+    │
+    ├── run-vfide.sh
+    │   Shell script to load the proof into the VeriFast IDE.
+    │
+    ├── diff.sh
+    │   Shell script to compute flag changes in the production code that │   potentially break the validity of the VeriFast proof.
+An empty diff │   means that the proof and the production code remain in sync.
+    │
     ├── preprocessing_scripts
     │   Contains scripts to preprocess and rewrite the source code.
     │
     ├── demos
     │   Contains the FreeRTOS SMP demo.
 Our proofs use some of its │   configuartion files.
     │
+    ├── include
+    │   Contains annotated copies of header files residing in │   'FreeRTOS-Kernel/include'.
+These files are annotated with VeriFast
+    |   predicates, lemmas and proof steps.
+    │
+    │
     ├── proof
     │   Contains the VeriFast proof files.
     │   │
     │   ├── *.h files
     │   │   Headers containing VeriFast formalizations and proofs.
     │   │
     │   ├── README.md
     │   │   Contains more details about the proof.
     │   │
     │   ├── single_core_proofs
     │   │   Contains the old list formalization and proofs written by │   │   Aalok Thakkar and Nathan Chong in 2020 for the single-core │   │   setup.
     │   │
     │   └── single_core_proofs_extended
     │       Contains new proofs extending the single-core list │       formalization.
     │
+    │
     ├── proof_setup
     │   Contains config files for the proof.
 The proof assumes a setup for │   RP2040.
     │
-        └── sdks
+    ├── sdks
-            Contains SDKs referenced by the proof setup.
+    │   Contains SDKs referenced by the proof setup.
-            Some files are annotated with VeriFast contracts.
+    │   Some files are annotated with VeriFast contracts.
+    │
+    ├── src
+    │   Contains annotated copies of source files residing in the repository's │   base directory 'FreeRTOS-Kernel'.
+The files are annotated with VeriFast │   predicates, lemmas and proof steps.
+    │
+    └── stats
+        Contains some statistics about the VeriFast proof.
 ```

 # Proof Setup
 The VeriFast proofs assume a setup for the Raspberry Pi Pico, i.e., RP2040.